input-output-hk/Certification-working-group/Certification-Standard/introduction.md

 **Security Functional Requirements**: Security requirements, which contributes to fulfil the Target of Evaluation (TOE) Security Problem Definition (SPD) as defined in a specific Security Target (ST) or in a Protection Profile (PP).

 **Security Objective**: Statement of an intent to counter identified threats and/or identified organization security policies and/or assumptions.
-<u>RSoulat</u> Maybe overkill, maybe we could just have "counter identified threats" and not the rest.
+*RSoulat* Maybe overkill, maybe we could just have "counter identified threats" and not the rest.
 Even though I think organization security policies are a big component of security even for a DApp.

 **Security Problem Definition**: Statement, which in a formal manner defines the nature and scope of the security that the Target of Evaluation (TOE) is intended to address
-<u>RSoulat</u> I think this is one of the main thing we need to address
+*RSoulat* I think this is one of the main thing we need to address

 **Security Requirement**: Requirement, which is part of a Target of Evaluation (TOE) security specification as defined in a specific Security Target (ST) or in a Protection Profile (PP)